-Koen van Dam (1978) is a researcher at Imperial College London working on the Digital City Exchange project.
-His contributions focus on developing an agent-based model of city systems based on spatial and temporal data from multiple sectors.
-The model can then be used to experiment with the impact of local interventions on system-level performance, providing valuable decision support for the design of new services.
+Koen van Dam is a Research Fellow at Imperial College London in the Urban Energy Systems group.
+His contributions focus on developing agent-based models of city systems based on spatial and temporal data from multiple sectors, focusing on energy and transport sectors at different scales from individual building to the national level.
+Such models can then be used to experiment with the impact of local interventions on system-level performance, providing valuable decision support for the design of new services, technologies and policies.

 Previously, Koen worked as post-doc in the Energy & Industry group at the faculty of Technology, Policy and Management of the Delft University of Technology (TU Delft).
 He was visiting researcher in the Urban Energy Systems project at Imperial College as well as at the Department of Chemical and Biomolecular Engineering of the National University of Singapore.
 He was also the president of Eurodoc, the European council for doctoral candidates and young researchers, and board member of other organisations representing early stage researchers.